hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step1-install.md

 `ls $(helm home)`{{execute}}

-The Helm init command defaults to discovering the host already set in ~/.kube/config.
+The Helm command defaults to discovering the host already set in ~/.kube/config.
 There is a way to change or override the host, but that's beyond the scope of this scenario.

 The next step gets right to it by installing a pre-made chart.